CBeck96/AOO_2023/README.md

-# AOO2023
+# Age of onset (AOO2023)
-Theis is a github repository for the code used for the analysis conducted in the paper: "A comprehensie analysis of age of onset and cumulative incidence of mental disorders: a Danish register study".
+This is a github repository for the code used for the analysis conducted in the paper: "A comprehensie analysis of age of onset and cumulative incidence of mental disorders: a Danish register study".
+(LINK)

-Short about the paper: Abstract?
-Methods?
-Results?
-Conclusion?

 ## Functions